MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

    :::image type="content" source="media/file-integrity-monitoring-enable-defender-endpoint/file-integrity-monitoring-configuration.png" alt-text="Screenshot of the FIM configuration pane." lightbox="media/file-integrity-monitoring-enable-defender-endpoint/file-integrity-monitoring-configuration.png":::

+> [!IMPORTANT]
+> Events collected for FIM powered by Defender for Endpoint are included in the data types eligible for the 500 MB benefit for Defender for Servers Plan 2 customers.
+For more information, see [What data types are included in the daily allowance?](/azure/defender-for-cloud/faq-defender-for-servers#what-data-types-are-included-in-the-daily-allowance-).

 1. In the lower section of the **FIM configuration** pane, select the **Windows registry**, **Windows files**, and **Linux files** tabs to choose the files and registries you want to monitor.
 If you choose the top selection in each tab, all files and registries are monitored.
 Select **Apply** to save your changes.

    :::image type="content" source="media/file-integrity-monitoring-enable-defender-endpoint/file-integrity-monitoring-configuration-tabs.png" alt-text="Screenshot of the FIM configuration tabs." lightbox="media/file-integrity-monitoring-enable-defender-endpoint/file-integrity-monitoring-configuration-tabs.png":::